Question: What are EuroParcs booking Terms and Conditions ?

 Please note the above options are not available where any change made is a minor one.

 If we have to make a significant change or cancel on or after the date the balance of the holiday cost must be paid, we will pay you compensation subject to the following exceptions.
-Compensation will not be payable and no liability beyond offering the above mentioned choices can be accepted where we are forced to make a change or cancel as a result of unusual and unforeseeable circumstances beyond our control, the consequences of which we could not have avoided even with all due care.
+Compensation will not be payable and no liability beyond offering the above mentioned choices can be accepted where we are forced to make a change or cancel as a result of force majeure (see clause 9).

 15 - 56 days £40